Is 400 Mbps Good For Gaming?

 Satellite Internet

-Sometimes this is the only option for very remote areas, but can be extremely slow and unreliable.
+Sometimes this is the only option for very remote areas, and it can be extremely slow and unreliable.

 Fiber Optic

-One of the fastest types of internet connection, anyone with fiber connection should have zero problems with online gaming or streaming.
+Fiber Optic is one of the fastest types of internet connection.
+Anyone with a fiber connection should have no problems with online gaming or streaming.

 In fact, you can usually have multiple gaming consoles and computers online at the same time with limited or non-existent lag and latency issues.